 Since you have been drinking a lot of water leading up to this point, your body will be tricked into thinking that more water is going to be coming into your body.
 This process will cause you to use the bathroom (urinate) quite a bit, even though you aren’t drinking liquids the day before your fight – helping you lose even more water weight.

 Note there are different methods regarding reducing water weight.
-Some people opt for cutting water weight from 2 gallons 5 days before a fight all the way down to one quarter of a gallon the day before the weigh-in, then no water the day of the weigh in.
+Some people opt for cutting water weight from 2 gallons 5 days before a fight all the way down to one-quarter of a gallon the day before the weigh-in, then no water the day of the weigh in.
 HOWEVER, reducing the water intake will affect your training performance IF you are training the week of your fight, especially if you are somewhere humid and hot like Thailand.
 And IF you fight the day of your weigh-in’s rather than the day AFTER your weigh-in’s, you don’t have the time to recover as quickly.
 Drastically reducing water weight is a strategy that MMA fighters might employ to drop 20-30lbs before a fight, but they have 24 hours to recover before their fight.
-This is not the case for traditional muay thai fights where you fight the day of the weigh-in.
+This is not the case for traditional Muay Thai fights where you fight the day of the weigh-in.

 The reason why you should be eating fats is because fat is full of dense calories and has little weight.
-This will ensure that you are filled up with enough energy before the fight, while reducing the amount of waste matter in your bowels.
-Naturally, this ensure you STAY as light as possible while still having energy.
+This will ensure that you are filled up with enough energy before the fight while reducing the amount of waste matter in your bowels.
+Naturally, this ensures you STAY as light as possible while still having energy.
 You should eat a little bit of carbs the day before your fight to ensure your glycogen stores are not fully depleted, helping you sleep at night.
-If you have ZERO carb intake the day before your fight you won’t have enough time to refill your glycogen levels and will feel gassed in the fight.
+If you have ZERO carb intake the day before your fight, you won’t have enough time to refill your glycogen levels and will feel gassed in the fight.